William V. Rinehart: Early life

 Rinehart was born on 28 December 1835 in Clarks Hill, Indiana.
 He was raised on farm and attended Farmer's Institute, a Quaker school near Lafayette, Indiana.
-Rinehart immigrated to California in 1854, driving an ox team across the North American plains.
+Rinehart migrated to California in 1854, driving an ox team across the North American plains.
 Once in California, he began gold mining near Downieville.
 He later moved north to the Crescent City area, where he continued to work as a miner.

-In 1856, Rinehart moved to Josephine County, Oregon, where he began mining gold near Aulthouse Creek.
-When he arrived, the Rouge Indian War was on-going in southern Oregon.
+In 1856, Rinehart moved to Josephine County, Oregon, where he began mining gold near Althouse Creek.
+When he arrived, the Rogue Indian War was on-going in southern Oregon.
 Rinehart joined the local militia and helped build Fort Briggs, a stockade used to protect Illinois Valley settlers from attack.
 In 1858, he ran for Josephine County clerk as a Republican, but was defeated.
 The following year, he took a job as a store clerk in Waldo, Oregon.
 As an active Republican, Rinehart supported Abraham Lincoln in 1860 presidential election.